kylelang/TiU-Exam-Merge/README.md

 When these formatting requirements are not met, the utility should still work, but some metadata may not be recoverable (i.e., date of the online exam, course code, name of the online exam).

+The TestVision results file is automatically generated with known formatting, so no special formatting considerations are necessary when processing TestVision results.

 ## Scoring Notes